manuelbieh/react-book/ecosystem/state-management.md

 This chapter will dive deeper into **Redux**.
 This is due to a number of reasons: first of all, I have experience with **Redux** myself and have used in it a number of different projects.
 Additionally, my experience with Redux has been very pleasant.
 But those are not the only reasons.
 Redux still has around **4 million weekly installations**.
 Compared to **MobX** which still has a very respectable number of **200.000 installations** per week, Redux is the dominant force in the React ecosystem though.

 Despite a number of voices which keep proclaiming Redux's death, the interest in **Redux** has remained steady over the years and the number of downloads is still growing.
 When the **Context API** was introduced with **React 16.3.0**, **Redux** was said to be obsolete.
 Once **React 16.8.0** introduced Hooks, more specifically the **useReducer hook**, the critics' voices were raised again.
-Despite all this criticism, the number of installations of Redux keep growing.
+Despite all this criticism, the number of installations of Redux keeps growing.

 In fact, **Redux** makes use of **Context** and **Hooks** under the hood and uses these principles to optimize its own performance and simplify its API.
 Moreover, **Redux** has seen a great increase of custom add-ons and tools for their own ecosystem which is enhanced, rather than replaced, by the new functionality offered by React.